The Virginia Tech Coaching Files: Ty Howle

 Howle coached tight ends for five seasons at Penn State and had three of his players drafted to the NFL, two of whom were drafted in the first two rounds.
 When was the last time a Virginia Tech assistant could make the same claim?

 Even though Howle will continue coaching tight ends at Virginia Tech, he's taking on a much larger and more important role.
-Howle is set to be a full-time playcaller for the first time in his career, which any reasonable Hokie might find unsettling.
+Howle is set to be a full-time FBS play-caller for the first time in his career, which any reasonable Hokie might find unsettling.
 After all, Tech fans did endure three seasons of Tyler Bowen, and we all know how maddening that was.